 - How to Make the Best Chinese Chicken Salad

 - 4 big handfuls of your favorite lettuce mix

 - 2 eggs,boiled, peeled and chopped

 - 15 ounce can of chick peas, drained and rinsed

 - 1/4 red onion, finely chopped

 - 6 strips bacon, cooked until crisp and crumbled

 - 1/2 cup cubed feta cheese

-- 1 cup chopped cooked rotisserie chicken
+- 1 cup chopped cooked rotisserie chicken, more to taste

 - 1 small Persian cucumber thinly sliced